Leviathan in popular culture: Film and television

 Dave Bautista wrestled under the name Leviathan in the early 2000s for Ohio Valley Wrestling, WWE's developmental territory at the time, before he was called up to the main roster.

 In the television series Elementary, the episode "The Leviathan" features the titular location, an impossible to crack bank vault.

 In the television series Red Dwarf, the season seven episode "Epideme" features a ship called the Leviathan, which the Red Dwarf crew discover buried in the middle of an ice planetoid.

 In the television series Agent Carter, set in the Marvel Cinematic Universe, Leviathan is a callsign of the possible head of the enemy operation.

 In the DC Comics-based series Supergirl, Leviathan appears as a criminal organization.

 Leviathan is a 2014 film by the Russian director Andrey Zvyagintsev.

 In the 2016 television series Legends of Tomorrow, Vandal Savage uses a giant robot created from Ray Palmer's technologies known as the Leviathan to crush rebellion forces.
 Palmer grows to the same size as the robot to battle it.

 In the 2019 Monsterverse film Godzilla: King of the Monsters, a Titan named Leviathan is contained in Outpost 49, situated in Loch Ness.
 Job 41:12-34 appears in the beginning of the epilogue of the film's novelization, in reference to the physiological similarities between Godzilla and Leviathan as described by the passage.

 In the series Smallville, a sonar weapon called Leviathan was created by LuthorCorp for the Pentagon.
 It emitted focused sound waves powerful enough to rip submarines in half.
 Experiments were conducted by Lex Luthor, killing nearby marine life in the process.

 In Hellbound: Hellraiser II, the entity Leviathan, in the shape of a gigantic, elongated diamond, rotates in space above the Hell labyrinth, shooting out black beams which cause Channard to remember some of the atrocities he committed.
 Julia calls Leviathan the "god of flesh, hunger, and desire... the Lord of the Labyrinth".

-The 2020 web series Helluva Boss features Leviathan as the Queen of the Envy Ring, making their first appearance in the episode "Mastermind".
+The 2020 web series Helluva Boss features Leviathan as the Queen of the Envy Ring.
 They are depicted as having two heads, each with an individual personality.